paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 (7) **“Qualified student loans” defined** — As used in this subsection, the term “qualified student loans” means—

   (A) any loan made, insured, or guaranteed pursuant to title IV of the Higher Education Act of 1965 ([20 U.S.C.
-1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq. [and [42 U.S.C.
-2751](./chapter-034-economic-opportunity-program.md#section-2751) et seq.]), other than a loan to a parent of a student pursuant to section 428B of such Act ([20 U.S.C.
+1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.), other than a loan to a parent of a student pursuant to section 428B of such Act ([20 U.S.C.
 1078–2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1078–2&num=0&edition=prelim));

   (B) any loan made pursuant to title VII or VIII of the Public Health Service Act [[42 U.S.C.
 292](./chapter-6a-public-health-service.md#section-292) et seq., 296 et seq.]; and